 The key idea of our approach is to leverage the quasi-Newton approximation for collision processing.
 In particular, we account for the $E{\text{collision}}(\mathbf{x})$ terms when evaluating the energy and its gradients, but we ignore their contributions to the $\mathbf{M}/h^2 + \mathbf{L}$ matrix.
-This means that we form a somewhat more aggressive approximation of the Hessian, with the benefit that the system matrix will never need to be re-factorized.
-The line search process (lines 6-10 in Alg.
-1) guarantees that energy will decrease in spite of this more aggressive approximation.
-The only trade-off we observed in our experiments is that the number of line search iterations may increase, which is a small cost to pay for avoiding re-factorizations.
-We observed that even in challenging collision scenarios, such as when squeezing a

-Big Bunny through a torus, the approach behaves robustly and successfully resolves all collisions, see Figure 4.
+This means that we form a somewhat more aggressive approximation of the Hessian, with the benefit that the system matrix will never need to be refactorized.
+The line search process (lines 6-10 in Algorithm 1) guarantees that energy will decrease in spite of this more aggressive approximation.
+The only tradeoff we observed in our experiments is that the number of line search iterations.
+We observed that even in challenging collision scenarios, such as when squeezing a Big Bunny through a torus, the approach behaves robustly and successfully resolves all collisions; see Figure 4.